bkase/fast-blog/src/kotlin.md

 * [Lambdas can be inlined!](https://kotlinlang.org/docs/reference/inline-functions.html)

-An underappreciated feature (if you're targeting Android for example) is the zero overhead higher order functions on collections.
+An unappreciated feature of Kotlin (if you're targeting Android for example) is the zero overhead higher order functions on collections.

-In Kotlin these standard library functions are inlined and desurgared to for-loops.
+In Kotlin these standard library functions are inlined and desugared to for-loops.

-Thus, you can write expressive scala-like code but without all the anonymous inner class overhead (which while is negligible on servers, but is [an issue in Dalvik](http://developer.android.com/training/articles/memory.html) and possibly Android's new runtime ART [no evidence] so Android devices will be affected).
+Thus, you can write expressive scala-like code but without all the anonymous inner class overhead (which while negligible on servers, is [an issue in Dalvik](http://developer.android.com/training/articles/memory.html) and possibly Android's new runtime ART [no evidence], so Android devices will be affected):

 ```kotlin
 val strs = listOf("this", "is", "a", "bunch", "of", "words")